-- a.
-Personnel should submit recommended changes in procedures to facility management. - b.
-Recommendations from other sources should be submitted through appropriate FAA, military, or industry/user channels. - c.
+a.
+Personnel should submit recommended changes in procedures to facility management.

+b.
+Recommendations from other sources should be submitted through appropriate FAA, military, or industry/user channels.

+c.
 Proposed changes must be submitted electronically to the Air Traffic Procedures Correspondence Mailbox at 9-AJV-8-HQ-Correspondence@faa.gov.
-The submission should include a description of the recommended change and the proposed language to be used in the order. - d.
-Procedural changes will not be made to this order until the operational system software has been adapted to accomplish the revised procedures.
+The submission should include a description of the recommended change and the proposed language to be used in the order.